A Visit to Rungis

 Reasons given were that the old market lacked hygienic facilities and was creating traffic problems (this was when it was famously declared that Paris would become more car-friendly, and highways were built through, and under, the city) and the food merchants from Les Halles either went out of business or moved en masse to Rungis, which officially opened in 1969.
 The grand pavillon was cleared quickly, then the building was razed and the old market disappeared from the city forever.

-But back then, how exciting it must have been to have Les Halles in Paris, where you could go and buy direct from merchants and farmers, who’d travel from various regions in France to sell their wares in the towering steel-and-glass halls.
+A new building has risen in its place, but back then, how exciting it must have been to have Les Halles in Paris, where you could go and buy directly from merchants and farmers, who’d travel from various regions in France to sell their wares in the towering steel-and-glass halls.
 For those who have read The Belly of Paris, you will surely remember the mental images of mountain-sized piles of cabbages and huge animal carcasses being hauled across the expansive pavilion.
-Part of the market was rebuilt in Nogent-sur-Marne, a suburb outside of Paris, and it’s possible to visit via the commuter train, which in a cruel twist, goes direct from the rail station underneath the building that replaced the old market.
+Part of the market was rebuilt in Nogent-sur-Marne, a suburb outside of Paris, and it’s possible to visit via the commuter train, which in a cruel twist, goes directly from the rail station underneath the building that replaced the old market.

 Today, the Rungis market is where the action is—lively and vibrant, buzzing with modernity; lights, running water, toilets, and easily cleanable surfaces are everywhere.
 It’s the largest wholesale market in the world and a virtual city with banks, hotels, gas stations, and restaurants.
 Almost 12,000 people work at Rungis and nearly €8 billion worth of goods pass through the market each year.